bmelad/godaddy-certificates-monitor/readme.md

   - smtpServer: The hostname or ip address of your smtp server.
   - emailSender: The sender email address of the report email.
   - emailRecipients: Comma-separated email addresses list of the report's recipients.

+- Third, schedule that script according to your needs.